-A fixed PET scanner's service area is the health service area (HSA) in which the scanner is located.
-The HSAs are the six multi-county groupings as defined in Appendix A.
+A fixed PET scanner's service area is the Health Service Area (HSA) in which the scanner is located.
+The HSAs are the six multi-county groupings as defined in Appendix A of the North Carolina 2012 State Medical Facilities Plan.

 A mobile PET scanner's service area is the planning region in which the scanner is located.
-There are two mobile PET scanner planning regions, the west region (HSAs I, II, and III as described in Appendix A) and the east region (HSAs IV, V, and VI as described in Appendix A).
+There are two mobile PET scanner planning regions, the west region (HSAs I, II, and III) and the east region (HSAs IV, V, and VI).

-One additional fixed dedicated PET scanner is needed for each existing fixed dedicated PET scanner that was utilized at or above 80 percent of capacity during the twelve month period reflected in the owner's 2009 Hospital Licensure Renewal Application on file with the North Carolina Division of Health Service Regulation.
-The North Carolina State Health Coordinating Council approved a change in the annual capacity for fixed dedicated PET scanners from 2,600 to 3,000.
-For the purposes of this determination, the annual capacity of a fixed dedicated PET scanner is 3,000 (3,000 X .80 = 2,400) procedures. ; and
+One additional fixed dedicated PET scanner is needed for each existing fixed dedicated PET scanner that was utilized at or above 80 percent of capacity during the 12-month period reflected in the owner's "2011 Hospital Licensure Renewal Application" or "Registration and Inventory of Medical Equipment Form" for PET scanners on file with the North Carolina Division of Health Service Regulation.1 In the 2009 State Medical Facilities Plan, the North Carolina State Health Coordinating Council approved a change in the annual capacity for fixed dedicated PET scanners from 2,600 to 3,000 procedures.
+For the purposes of this determination, the annual capacity of a fixed dedicated PET scanner is 3,000 (3,000 X .80 = 2,400) procedures.

-The standard methodologies used to determine need for fixed PET scanners are calculated as follows:
+The standard methodology used to determine need for fixed PET scanners is calculated as follows:

-Methodology 1:
+Methodology Part 1:

-Step 1.
-Determine the planning inventory of all fixed PET scanners in the State, to include existing fixed PET scanners in operation, approved fixed PET scanners for which a CON was issued but is pending development, and fixed PET scanners for which no CON has been issued because the decision on a need determination in a previous SMFP is under review or appeal.

-Step 2.
-For each facility at which a PET scanner is operated, determine the total number of procedures performed on all fixed PET scanners located at each facility as reported for the 12-month period reflected in the Hospital License Renewal Application or Registration and Inventory of Equipment on file with the North Carolina Division of Health Service Regulation.

-Step 3.
-Multiply the number of fixed PET scanners at each facility by 3,000 procedures to determine the PET scanner capacity at each facility.
+- Step 1: Determine the planning inventory of all fixed PET scanners in the state, to include existing fixed PET scanners in operation, approved fixed PET scanners for which a certificate of need was issued but is pending development, and fixed PET scanners for which no certificate of need has been issued, because the decision on a need determination in a previous year is under review or appeal. - Step 2: For each facility at which a PET scanner is operated, determine the total number of procedures performed on all fixed PET scanners located at each facility as reported for the 12-month period reflected in the Hospital License Renewal Application or Registration and Inventory of Equipment on file with the North Carolina Division of Health Service Regulation. - Step 3: Multiply the number of fixed PET scanners at each facility by 3,000 procedures to determine the PET scanner capacity at each facility.